toad-lib/toad-java/glue/README.md

 ### unsafe
 #### justification
-aside from the [runtime](#pub-static-mut-runtime), all usage of unsafe in safe functions is accompanied by a `// SAFETY` comment justifying its use and explaining the risks (or not) of memory defects and UB.
+with 1 exception described below in [# pub static mut RUNTIME](#pub-static-mut-runtime), all uses of `unsafe` in safe functions are accompanied by a `// SAFETY` comment justifying its use and explaining the risks (or not) of memory defects and UB.

 #### pub static mut RUNTIME
 `unsafe` is used in an **unjustified** manner to cast `long` addresses